Eudossodicnido/Assessing-Campaign-Performance-Using-Chi-Square-Test-For-Independence/README.md

 critical_value=chi2.ppf(1-acceptance_criteria, dof)

 ```
-# 4. Results
+# 4. Results and business outcomes
-From this test we find the that our Chi Square Statistics of 1.9414468614812481 is lower than our critical value of 3.841458820694124, we retain the null hypotesis and conclude that: There is no relationship between mailer type and signup rate.
+From this test we find the that our Chi Square Statistics of 1.9414468614812481 is lower than our critical value of 3.841458820694124, we retain the null hypotesis and conclude that here is no relationship between mailer type and signup rate.

 In business terms this means that there is actually no difference in sending customer a mail that's more expensive.
 The business can use the cheaper version and by this saving a lot of money.